Menu

 The top 10 Freddie Freeman prospect, 1st Bowman, and rookie autograph cards

-Freddie Freeman made his first professional card appearances in 2007 Bowman products, in 2007, the year he was drafted.
+Freddie Freeman made his first professional card appearance in 2007 Bowman products, in 2007, the year he was drafted.
 His rookie cards are in 2011.

-In between (and even BEFORE) he appeared on a number of prospect and autograph cards that are well worth exploring, including his 1st Bowman cards.
+In between (and even BEFORE) he appeared on several prospect and autograph cards that are well worth exploring, including his 1st Bowman cards.

 10. 2010 Topps Pro Debut